 - uovo decorato = decorated egg

-Expressions and sayings with the word “uovo”
+Expressions with the word “uovo”

 Meglio un uovo oggi che una gallina domani